Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - markets are analysed and understood

-- identification of how to best leverage value for money and commercial outcomes
+- identification of how best to leverage value for money and commercial outcomes

 - suppliers are actively managed to deliver ongoing value for money outcomes.